 - 1 cup bourbon

-- 1 cup freshly squeezed lemon juice (even better when you grill your lemons before juicing!)
+- 1 cup freshly squeezed lemon juice, from about 4 medium lemons (even better when you grill your lemons before juicing!)

 - peach slices for garnish (optional)

 - Stir the brown sugar together with 1 cup water in a saucepan over medium heat.

 - Cook, stirring, until the brown sugar dissolves completely and the syrup comes to a simmer.

 - Remove from the heat and let cool to room temperature, about 20-30 minutes.